Trismegiste/WamBundle/README.md

 ## Can I haZ a sample ?
-Watch the file basket.pro : it's a set of marketing rules for gift and refund based on the content of a cart in e-commerce.
+Watch the file basket.pro : it's a set of marketing rules for gift and discount based on the content of a cart.

 ## Why port a nearly-forty-year language in PHP ?
 ### (from a ten-year release in Java  ?)
 Well, first thing it is a matter of taste.
 Even with 3 hundreds years, JS Bach is still the best musician in the Multiverse.
 Second, I am not saying Prolog can solve anything, no. I think there is one language one can use for one specific coding problem.

-I also think, like any other language, we, programmers, have the responsability to keep this knowledge alive, and the best way is to port this WAM to PHP, now.
+I also think, like any other language, we, programmers, have some responsability to keep this knowledge alive, and the best way is to port this WAM to PHP, now.
+It's not nostalgia, it's just recollection.

 I went through a lot a trouble thanks the "soft-typing" of PHP and the damned "===" but even if I prefer Java, the managing of strings and arrays in PHP